camarm-dev/remede/README.md

 </div>

+## What is Remède ?

+The Remède Project aims to give everyone access to free dictionaries ressources.
+Remède is a cross-platform **dictionary software**, which has its **own dictionaries databases** (published in an open format, so our dictionaries are reusable everywhere).
+Our dictionary software let you browse many dictionaries formats.

 ## Why Remède ?

 Remède is a free and open source dictionary software, which can replace any proprietary dictionary, with these advantages: